 The AAP shall be comprised of at least twelve members, including at least two CRNA educators, at least two CRNA practitioners, at least two public members, and at least two administrator members (i.e., a healthcare or university administrator).
 When a program files a request to appeal, the program will be provided the list of AAP members eligible to serve on the Hearing Panel (hereafter referred to as HP).
 HP members are subject to the applicable portions of the COA's Conflicts of Interest policy in this manual.
 The program may exclude up to one-fourth of the AAP members on the list, except that it may not exclude all members within each of the CRNA educator, CRNA practitioner, public member, or administrator categories.
-From the individuals remaining, the COA will select five AAP members to comprise the HP, at least one of whom will be a CRNA educator, at least one of whom will be a CRNA practitioner, and at least one of whom will be an administrator.
+From the individuals remaining, the COA will select five AAP members to comprise the HP, at least one of whom will be a CRNA educator, at least one of whom will be a CRNA practitioner, at least one of whom will be a public member, and at least one of whom will be an administrator.
 The HP will select its own chair from among its members.